 If you have any germophobic tendencies, these pictures will make you want to stay in a bubble for the entirety of cold and flu season.

-What’s the best kind of soap to use?
+What’s the best kind of soap to use to eradicate these germs?
 A quick scan of the soap aisle at the drug store will leave you more confused than anything.
 So many choices, so little good information!
+One of those choices may be deciding between antibacterial soap vs regular soap.

 I thought for many years that antibacterial soap was the best option for fighting germs.
 After all, killing any and all bacteria sounds like a good goal.
 However, after doing some research, I’m not so sure antibacterial soap is all it’s cracked up to be.
 In fact, it might do more harm than good.